MicrosoftLearning/mslearn-databricks/Instructions/Exercises/05-Azure-Databricks-Data-Factory.md

 ---
 lab:
     title: 'Automate an Azure Databricks Notebook with Azure Data Factory'
-    module: 'Data Engineering with Azure Databricks'
 ---

 # Automate an Azure Databricks Notebook with Azure Data Factory

 You can use notebooks in Azure Databricks to perform data engineering tasks, such as processing data files and loading data into tables.
 When you need to orchestrate these tasks as part of a data engineering pipeline, you can use Azure Data Factory.

-This lab will take approximately **40** minutes to complete.
+This exercise should take approximately **40** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

-## Provision Azure resources
+## Provision an Azure Databricks workspace

-In this exercise, you'll use a script to provision a new Azure Databricks workspace and an Azure Data Factory resource in your Azure subscription.
+> **Tip**: If you already have an Azure Databricks workspace, you can skip this procedure and use your existing workspace.

+This exercise includes a script to provision a new Azure Databricks workspace.
+The script attempts to create a *Premium* tier Azure Databricks workspace resource in a region in which your Azure subscription has sufficient quota for the compute cores required in this exercise; and assumes your user account has sufficient permissions in the subscription to create an Azure Databricks workspace resource.
+If the script fails due to insufficient quota or permissions, you can try creating an Azure Databricks workspace interactively in the Azure portal.

 1. In a web browser, sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
 2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here: